-The Directors are responsible for the Other Information.
+The Directors are responsible for the other information.
+Our opinion on the relevant elements of the Solvency and Financial Condition Report does not cover the other information and we do not express an audit opinion or any form of assurance conclusion thereon.

-Our opinion on the relevant elements of the Solvency and Financial Condition Report does not cover the Other Information and we do not express an audit opinion or any form of assurance conclusion thereon.
+In connection with our audit of the relevant elements of the Solvency and Financial Condition Report, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the relevant elements of the Solvency and Financial Condition Report, or with our knowledge obtained in the course of the audit of the relevant elements of the Solvency and Financial Condition Report, or otherwise appears to be materially misstated.

-In connection with our audit of the Solvency and Financial Condition Report, our responsibility is to read the Other Information and, in doing so, consider whether the Other Information is materially inconsistent with the relevant elements of the Solvency and Financial Condition Report, or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
-If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether there is a material misstatement in the relevant elements of the Solvency and Financial Condition Report or a material misstatement of the Other Information.
-If, based on the work we have performed, we conclude that there is a material misstatement of this Other Information, we are required to report that fact.
+If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether there is a material misstatement in the relevant elements of the Solvency and Financial Condition Report or a material misstatement of the other information.
+If, based on the work we have performed, we conclude that there is a material misstatement of the other information; we are required to report that fact.
 We have nothing to report in this regard.

-Responsibilities of Directors for the Solvency and Financial Condition Report
+Responsibilities of the Directors for the Solvency and Financial Condition Report

-The Directors are responsible for the preparation of the Solvency and Financial Condition Report in accordance with the financial reporting provisions of the PRA rules and Solvency II regulations.
+The Directors are responsible for the preparation of the Solvency and Financial Condition Report in accordance with the financial reporting provisions of the UK Solvency II Regulations.